 In addition to dinner and dancing, the event comes with reserved seating for the 5:30 pm showing of that night’s Eat to the Beat concert (separate from the band that plays at the Party for the Senses show).

 And friends, it’s crazy expensive.
-The cheapest ticket available is $229.
-There’s also a VIP option for $349.
+The cheapest ticket available is $229, plus tax.
+There’s also a VIP option for $359, plus tax (up $10 from 2018!).
 Neither includes admission to the park, which is required to attend the event.

 As much as I love a delightfully curated meal, I don’t think it’s worth it.
 Yes, Disney does special events quite well, a few of which I’ve happily plunked down the money for.
 But the price on this event is just freaking bonkers.

-Monday through Saturday at 12:30pm, treat yourself to a celebrity chef demonstration and tasting for $17.
+Treat yourself to a celebrity chef demonstration and tasting for $19.

-Friday through Sunday at 2:30pm, watch a celebrity chef cook a meal to go along with the wine or cocktail of the day for $25.
+Watch a celebrity chef cook a meal to go along with the wine or cocktail of the day for $29.

 Mix it, Make it, Celebrate it!

-Become a master of cheese in this class featuring cheeses, wine, and other beverages from around the world.
-This seminar only takes place on select Saturday dates: September 15, 22, and 29, October 6, 13, and 20, and November 10.
-The cost is $89.
+Become a master of cheese in this class featuring cheeses, wine, and other beverages from around the world for $95.

 Sunday Brunch with the Chef

-Sunday Brunch features a plated brunch, along with a Q&A session and photo meet-and-greet with a celebrity chef, such as Buddy Valastro and Masaharu Morimoto.
-The event costs $129 and takes place on September 2, 9, 16, and 23, October 7, 14, 21, and 28, and November 11.
+Sunday Brunch features a plated brunch, along with a Q&A session and photo meet-and-greet with a celebrity chef, such as Carla Hall and Buddy Valastro.

 Get your official Epcot Food and Wine shirts and other merchandise online